-In honor of International Women’s Day and National Women’s History Month, we think it’s time to tip our hats to the mighty eco-warrior women championing conservation efforts around the world.
+We think it’s time to tip our hats to the mighty eco-warrior women championing conservation efforts around the world.
 From eco-conscious moms on the go to managers and CEOs of green companies, women are leading the charge to a clean and sustainable future.
-This month, we’re celebrating all women who are working to preserve our planet, and we’re testing your knowledge of eco-warrior women past and present!
+We’re celebrating all women who are working to preserve our planet, and we’re testing your knowledge of eco-warrior women past and present!

 Last month we asked you: What is the name of the American marine biologist and nature writer who is credited with advancing the modern environmental movement?